opendocsg/slw-judgments-backfill/2010_SGCA_11/report.md

  (d) The right of a Muslim to make gifts inter vivos does not assist the Respondents as the operation of the right of survivorship does not equate to a gift of the Half Share inter vivos.
 Equally, the Muslim concept o f hibah ruqba does not assist the Respondents because it is a concept under the Hanafi school of Islam which is inapplicable to the Deceased who belonged to the Shafi‛i school of Islam.

- (e) The operation of the right of survivorship also transgresses the well-established rule in faraid that a Muslim may not enhance the share of any of his legal heirs: see Mohamed Ismail bin Ibrahim and another v Mohammad Taha bin Ibrahim [2004] 4 SLR(R) 756 (“ Mohamed Ismail ”).
+ (e) The operation of the right of survivorship also transgresses the well-established rule in faraid that a Muslim may not enhance the share of any of his legal heirs: see Mohamed Ismail bin Ibrahim and another v Mohammad Taha bin Ibrahim <span class="citation">[2004] 4 SLR(R) 756</span> (“ Mohamed Ismail ”).

  (f) The registration of the Property in the name of the Deceased and that of the 1st Respondent as joint tenants was not, or did not operate as, a gift inter vivos because while the Deceased was alive, both of them held the entire interest in the Property.
 If there was a gift, it was a gift made only or which took effect only upon the Deceased’s death – just like the gift in Mohamed Ismail which cannot be distinguished from the present case (see [49] below).